Does CBD interact with Zoloft and other antidepressants?

 Depression vs. Anxiety Disorder

 According to the Anxiety and Depression Association of America (ADAA), depression and anxiety disorder are not the same.
-However, people with depression often experience symptoms comparable to those of an anxiety disorder, such as irritability, nervousness, and problems concentrating and sleeping.
+However, people with depression often experience symptoms comparable to those of an anxiety disorder, such as irritability, nervousness, and problems concentrating and sleeping(25).

-Each disorder has its own behavioral and emotional symptoms, as well as causes.
+ADAA explains that each disorder has its own behavioral and emotional symptoms, as well as causes.
 Still, many people who have depression have a history of an anxiety disorder earlier in life.

 Symptoms of both conditions usually improve with psychological counseling, medications, like antidepressants, or both.
-Lifestyle changes like increasing social support, improving sleep habits, getting regular exercise, and using stress-reduction techniques may also help.

-Results of a study suggest that depression is a typical feature in people experiencing uncontrolled high blood pressure, which may contribute to poor control of the condition.
 Screening for depression in people with high blood pressure is an easy and cost-effective tool that may improve results.

 Zoloft (Sertraline) for Depression